FOOT CARE NURSE COURSE (PART 2)

 What Policies are in Place to Protect Client Information During Clinical?

 All student nurses and clients of the foot care clinics are asked to sign a consent to treatment form prior to receiving any treatment which includes a freedom of information and protection of privacy act collection notice.

 Nurses are required to purchase PPE and wear uniforms, closed toe shoes/standard nursing shoes, as well as reusable eye wear/safety glasses to clinical and should bring enough scrubs for each day as there is clinical – for Part A 3 sets, Part B 4 sets.

-The following are additional prerequisites for all nurses applying to the Part 2 FCN course at Confederation College:
+The following are additional prerequisites for all nurses applying to Part 2 of the FCN course at Confederation College: